bootc-dev/bootc/docs/src/man/bootc-install-to-filesystem.8.md

         bootloader state will have its contents wiped and replaced.
         However, the running system (and all files) will remain in place until reboot

+**\--acknowledge-destructive**

+:   If the target is the running system\'s root filesystem, this will
+    skip any warnings

+**\--skip-finalize**

+:   The default mode is to \"finalize\" the target filesystem by
+    invoking `fstrim` and similar operations, and finally mounting it readonly.
+This option skips those operations.
+It is then the responsibility of the invoking code to perform those operations

 **\--source-imgref** *\<SOURCE_IMGREF\>*